daffnevieira/daffnevieira/README.md

 - 👋 Hi, I’m @daffnevieira
 - 👀 I’m interested in ...
-Learning about anything
+Learning software development and stuff
 - 🌱 I’m currently learning ...
 Web Development and Guitar
 - 💞️ I’m looking to collaborate on ...
-Softwares
+Software

 <!---
 daffnevieira/daffnevieira is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.